philwhiles/frettler/README.md

-# Frettler - A CLI for generating musical scales and chords with guitar fretboard and chord rendering
+# Frettler - A CLI for generating musical scales and chords with fretboard and chord rendering for a variety of fretted instruments

 ## Synopsis
-This is a CLI program, written in Java 11, that exposes the results of it's own music theory API through console rendering of a guitar fretboard.
+This is a CLI program, written in Java 11, that exposes the results of it's own music theory API through console rendering of a fretboard.
 The rendering is just a bunch of System.out.prinln statements, but uses Unicode boxing characters and ANSI colour coding.
 Example output can be seen at the bottom of this page.
 The rendering turned out a lot better than I had hoped tbh!